ltcmelo/psychec/README.md

 }
 ```

 If you compile the above snippet with GCC or Clang, you'd see the diagnostic _"declaration for_`T`_is not available"_.
-But with the *cnippet* driver adaptor, the compilation would succeed: a definition for `T` is inferred.
+But with *cnippet* the compilation would succeed: a definition for `T` is inferred.

 ## Building and Testing